 Upon a default by an equipment purchaser, the holder of a retail installment sale contract, retail installment loan, consumer installment loan or a lease that is treated as a personal property security interest, has all the remedies of a secured party under the Uniform Commercial Code, except where specifically limited by other state laws.
 Under those remedies, the secured party may perform self-help repossession unless it would constitute a breach of the peace.
 Self-help is the method employed by the servicer in most cases and is accomplished simply by retaking possession of the financed or leased equipment.
 Some jurisdictions may require that the obligor be notified of the default and be given time to cure the default prior to repossession.
-Generally, the right of reinstatement may be exercised on a limited number of occasions in any one-year period.
 In cases where the obligor objects or raises a defense to repossession, or if otherwise required by applicable state law, a court order must be obtained from the appropriate state court, and the equipment must then be repossessed in accordance with that order.